A Functional/Integrative Medicine Approach to Allergies

 2. Reduce Total Allergen Load

-We work to lower the overall burden on your immune system:
+We work to lower the overall burden on your immune system by:

 3. Calm Inflammation & Support Immune Balance